-This article addresses any questions you may have about exercising on an e-Bike.
-Questions like what type of muscles are worked, how your body will benefit, what type of fitness e-Biking provides, and how it compares to other forms of exercise will be answered.
+This article addresses any questions you may have about exercising on an e-bike.
+Questions like what type of muscles are working, how your body will benefit, what type of fitness e-biking provides, and how it compares to other forms of exercise will be answered.
 Read on to find out!

 E-Biking for cardio exercise